A roadmap to reclaiming my attention and time

 - Deleted the account I had with a password manager in the “cloud”; I now use a password manager locally (i.e. on my computer only) and copyleft-licensed.

-- Ended Spotify subscription and deleted account.
+- Ended Spotify and Netflix subscription and deleted my accounts.

 - Started to send printed pictures via post to my friends instead of digital pictures.